marksibrahim/why-calculus-works/real_analysis.md

 > #### success::Vectors and dot products
 >
-> this explain dot product
+> this explain dot products and vectors

 why is this not rendering?